jRaczy/assigment_CG/README.md

 # Project Title

-Assigment as a reruitment process
+Assigment as a part of reruitment process

 ## Description